tapeinosyne/light-typedclojure/README.md

 to typecheck the namespace defined in your current file (as saved on disk).

 `Typed Clojure: check var or form`
-to check the variable or form under the cursor.
+to check the variable or form under the cursor, or in the selection.

 `Typed Clojure: annotate var`
 to annotate a var with a type.